Thijmenvanbrenk/Thijmenvanbrenk.github.io/07-SQL.md

 ```

 This had some interesting results. lets try something different this time.
-lets see if some south-east asian countries have reduced their dengue infections between 2002 - 2015.
+Lets see if some south-east asian countries have reduced their dengue infections between 2002 - 2015.

 ```r